jakubboucek/docker-lamp-devstack/README.md

 ```

 ## Building notes
-If you need build custom images based on this repo, see [Build notes](build-notes.md)
+If you need to build custom images based on this repo, see [Build notes](build-notes.md)